top of page

 Qualitative analysis consists of differences which can be visually identified.
 Here you discuss differences in visual representation before the experiment was conducted to after the experiment.

-Weaknesses: In this section I would recommend listing 5-6 weaknesses, and commenting on how they affected the report or experiment.
+As part of the new syllabus, commenting on Strengths of the investigation is no longer required.
+Instead, we now focus on weaknesses: In this section I would recommend listing 4-5 weaknesses, commenting on how they affected the report or experiment.
 You should then explore how you can improve this if you were to conduct the experiment again.

 Ensure all in text references are listed at the end of the IA in APA format and alphabetical order.
 If this is difficult, I would recommend using the reference tab on a word document.
 Once you insert the information it converts it to APA format and will list it alphabetically for you.